Jersey Financial Services Commission Seminar

 It is the conduct of all of the industry that makes up its reputation.
 The industry’s – indeed the Island’s reputation – is only protected to the extent of its weakest link.

-In this context, I hope that regulatory standards assist the industry by identifying weak players and encouraging them to “shape up or ship out”.
+I hope in this context, that regulatory standards assist the industry by identifying weak players and encouraging them to “shape up or ship out”.
 Our duty to the quality institutions is to protect their hard earned reputation from the conduct of the weakest.

 In this we need your support.
 The Commission needs to listen to the needs and concerns of the industry, but we also need to be listened to.